apostrophecms/apostrophe-cli/README.md

 apostrophe <task name>
 ```

-For more information on command-line tasks in Apostrophe, visit the [Command line tasks](http://apostrophenow.org/howtos/tasks.html) documentation for Apostrophe.
+For more information on command-line tasks in Apostrophe, visit the [Command line tasks](http://apostrophecms.com/howtos/tasks.html) documentation for Apostrophe.

 ---------------

-For documentation on Apostrophe, visit the [A2 documentation site](http://apostrophenow.org).
+For more documentation on Apostrophe, visit the [A2 documentation site](http://apostrophecms.com).